 - 🖼 Musée d’Orsay (Paris) – several of Vincent’s famous works reside see here, in this iconic Parisian museum / see here;

-And, when home confinement ends, and you are allowed to visit museums with your body and mind, you might like to keep an eye on the exhibitions at these interractive museums in 🇫🇷 France, to see if Vincent pays them a visit:
+And, when home confinement ends, and you are allowed to visit museums with your body and mind, you might like to keep an eye on the exhibitions at these Culturespaces interactive museums (all located in interesting disused spaces) in 🇫🇷 France, to see if Vincent pays them another visit:

 🎨 Van Gogh Museum website: you can print off lots of different pictures to colour in, directly from the museum’s website; see here ;